BigPolarBear1/factorization/README.md

 To do:

-1. Proper sieve region selection (and probably want to use the trick NFS does by multiplying its coefficients.. what's most often refered to as 'b' in the sieving loop... bc thats a pretty cheap way to keep generating small values a litte longer)
-2. Higher degree polynomials (because with quadratics you need a fairly large coefficients to really reduce that -N to a small number).
+1. Higher degree polynomials (because with quadratics you need a fairly large coefficients to really reduce that -N to a small number).
-3. Fix small things, implement support for non-monic f_x and g_x ... sieve the 3 parts that need to factorize over the factor base properly... etc etc.
+2. Fix small things, implement support for non-monic f_x and g_x ... sieve the 3 parts that need to factorize over the factor base properly... etc etc.

-I'll try and do all of this before I leave for Iceland.. just in case this will lead to a faster algorithm..
-I don't want to get murdered by some nation state in the middle of the icelandic highlands.
-I'll start with implementing support for degree > 2 first.. because that will tell me for sure whether or not we can even create a sieve region with this setup where we gain an advantage.

-Note: There is also a bunch of functions in the code that I borrowed from https://github.com/basilegithub/General-number-field-sieve-Python, related to klein-jung's polynomial selection method... but these arn't used right now, and I'll probably remove them..
-I might borrow some things from it when I optimize proper sieve region selection though.

-Update: I figured out how the math works for non-monics when working with a quadratic and linear poly.
-However, I tried to transfer these findings to 4th degree polynomials.. and everything behaves differently..
-I'm guessing it is because the discriminant is wildly more complicated, hence these transformations that I am doing don't hold true anymore.
-So let me start implementing support for non-monics into my PoC and just work with a quadratic and linear poly for now... just increasing these leading coefficients might be enough to generate favorable sieve regions anyway.

-Update: I added support for that "b" parameter.
-Which multiplies the coefficients.
-Which is the same "b" as in NFS's sieve loop.
-All this really does is add another sieving dimension.
-In addition..
-I also shouldn't recalculate roots within this loop.
-But I'll fix that later when all the big features are implemented.
-Next I will quickly implement support for a non-monic f_x (or f(x).. just using the variablename from the code here)...
-I worked out the math for it already so shouldn't take long.
-Also worked out the math for non-monic g_x.. but before I do that one I'll just implement a proper sieve region selection function.
-This is the big bottleneck.. without selecting a proper sieve region this algorithm wont work fast.. the same way NFS wont work fast if you dont properly select a proper sieve region (which is done during the polynomial selection phase).

-Update: Actually let me begin tomorrow by implementing Murphy-E optimization for this algebraic construction.
-That will be a good start.
-And after that, I think the best direction is to use this construction to hunt for similar factorization.. since we'll have better control.
-Which is this idea I've been playing around with since september.. but using this construction might actually allow for it.
-It's the only real way an appraoch like this can ever overtake an algorithm like NFS.
-But i'm fairly confident I got it now.
+Update: I have quickly implemented Murphy-E optimization.
+Full disclosure, I did use claude to write a couple of murph-E optimization related functions.
+But this is not number theoretical research related and for none of the actual research I used AI.
+This is just implementing a well documented algorithm for polynomial selection into my own algebraic setup, which is novel and a result from my research.

+The next logical step is to see if I can get this setup working with higher degree polynomials and gain further performance gains through Murphy-E optimization.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>